 We recommend you to perform administrative actions on your website directly, bypassing the Qrator system.
 For this you need to add the “Domain_Name Domain_Client_IP_address” record in your hosts file.
 On Windows systems you can find the hosts file at C:\Windows\system32\drivers\etc\hosts.

 No, it isn’t currently possible.
-We keep updating and refining the client’s interface constantly, so this possibility may appear in future.
+We keep updating and refining the customer’s interface constantly, so this possibility may appear in future.

 You can look at the detailed statistics in real time with a 3-minute update interval in your Pesonal Dashboard, at Domains -> Choose Domain -> Statistics.